 Constrain the Qadhafi regime from using armed force against its population.

-Signal key regime figures and leaders elsewhere in the region that excessive use of force is not an appropriate response to mass unrest (reinforce R2P norm).
+Signal key regime figures and leaders elsewhere in the region that excessive use of force is not an appropriate response to mass unrest (and support the Responsibility to Protect, R2P, norm).

 Sanctions Committee created, no sanctions monitoring mechanism in place.
-Designation criteria were specified and targets designated (maximum number of designees during the episode – 16 individual travel ban and 6 individual asset freeze designees).
+Designation criteria were specified and targets designated.
 Enforcement authorities specified.

-Qadhafi regime was intransigent and increased threats to, and attacks on, its population.
+Qadhafi regime was intransigent and increased threats to, and attacks on, the Libyan population.

 In addition to sanctions, the ICC referral reduced Qadhafi’s room for maneuver, regime was losing control on the ground to rebel forces.